A supergroup series for knot complements: Surgery

 We consider integer surgeries on $T(2,3): S^3_{-p}(T(2,3))$.

 $ p=2,\qquad M \lb -1 \bigg| \frac{1}{2}, \frac{1}{3}, \frac{1}{8}\rb $

 $ p=3,\qquad M \lb -1 \bigg| \frac{1}{2}, \frac{1}{3}, \frac{1}{9}\rb $

-The results are in agreement with that of (14) and (17). \begin{Rmk} In the above examples, the values of $(b,c)$ of $\hat{Z}$ in Theorem 6.1 are different from that of (14).
-An important point is that the application of Theorem 6.1 yields all $q$-series of (14). \end{Rmk}
+The results are in agreement with that of (14) and (17). \begin{Rmk} In the above examples, the values of $(b,c)$ for $\hat{Z}$ in Theorem 6.1 are different from those of (14).
+An important point is that the application of Theorem 6.1 yields all the $q$-series in (14). \end{Rmk}